gabrieldimi/smart-parking/README.md

 **It is important that the devices, on which the browser app and the android app are running, are connected to the same wifi network as the server is.**

-### Each parking spot is made up of the raspberry pi with its sensor and LED lights and the android application.
+#### Each parking spot is made up of the raspberry pi with its sensor and LED lights and the android application.
 Therefore with more hardware, more parking spots are realizable.
-The system is at the moment configure for 10 parking spots. ###
+The system is at the moment configured for 10 parking spots. ####

 # Instructions for building and starting project